 The Meze 99 Classics are very impressive headphones.
 The build feels very high quality and sturdy yet surprisingly light and comfortable to wear for long periods.
 The sound is warm but tight in the low end and crisp and detailed in the high end.
 They feel like they belong in a higher price bracket.

 Connect with Chvrches:

-Mixed by Spike Stent and mastered by Bob Ludwig, Every Open Eye will be released on September 25, 2015, via Glassnote / Virgin.
-Lead single ‘Leave A Trace’ is out on September 18, 2015.
+Mixed by Spike Stent and mastered by Bob Ludwig, Every Open Eye was released on September 25, 2015, via Glassnote / Virgin.